 Equine Therapy at The Last Resort

 When it comes to addiction, traditional methods aren’t always the best for everyone.
-Equine therapy is an innovative and proven way for individuals to connect with others, express themselves, and overcome their addictions.
+Equine assisted therapy is an innovative and proven way for individuals to connect with others, express themselves, and overcome their addictions.
 We also offer other programs to help clients face addiction, including:

 To learn more about equine therapy and how you can get involved, call The Last Resort Recovery today at 877-892-7997.
 A healthier, happier life is waiting for you if you call today.